 The education variable yields somewhat surprising result.
 The result suggests that, the owner with a bachelor degree or higher had 12.8% lower chance of borrowing a loan than he/she would otherwise have with lower educational level.
-The education variable is negatively related to credit accessibility which contraditcs to what is reported in the literature (Coleman, 2004b; Fatoki & Asah, 2011; Fatoki & Odeyemi, 2010; Nofsinger & Wang, 2011; Osei-Assibey et al., 2012).
-Our result contradicts with Le, Sundar, & Nguyen (2006) study that showed positive educational influence the owner's probability of obtaining bank loans.
-Thanh, Cuong, Dung, & Chieu's (2011) study showed non-significant relationship between owner education and credit accessibility.
-However, our result strongly supports Coleman (2004b) and Rand's (2007) finding who explained that owners with better knowledge are more likely to know if their loan application will be rejected.
+The education variable is negatively related to credit accessibility which contraditcs to what is reported in the literature (Coleman, 2004b; Fatoki&Asah, 2011; Fatoki&Odeyemi, 2010; Nofsinger& Wang, 2011; Osei-Assibey et al., 2012).
+Our result contradicts with Le, Sundar, & Nguyen (2006) study that showed education positively influence the owner's probability of obtaining bank loans.
+Thanh, Cuong, Dung, &Chieu (2011)'s study showed non-significant relationship between owner education and credit accessibility.
+However, our result strongly supports Coleman (2004b) and Rand (2007)'s finding who explained that owners with better knowledge are more likely to know if their loan application will be rejected.
 Therefore, they choose not to apply in the first place.

-Table 5 also shows that higher educated owners/managers are not likely to anticipate difficulties in obtaining a loan (such as rejection of application, complicated government regulations or administrative difficulties in processing the loan) but they are also more cautious in making business decisions, including whether to borrow or not to borrow.
-About 38% of the surveyed SMEs did not borrow because they either anticipated complicated government regulations or administrative difficulties in processing the loans which increase the opportunity costs of obtaining a loan.
+Table 5 also shows that not only is higher educated owners/managers more likely to anticipate difficulties in obtaining a loan (such as rejection of application, complicated government regulations or administrative difficulties in processing the loan) but they are also more cautious in making business decisions, including whether to borrow or not to borrow.
+About 38% of the surveyed SMEs did not borrow because they either anticipated complicated government regulations or administrative difficulties in processing the loans which increases the opportunity costs of obtaining a loan.

-The owner's age coefficient is negative which supports Coleman (2004b) and Vos et al. (2007) studies that younger owners are less risk averse so they are more willing to borrow.
+The owner's age coefficient is negative which supports Coleman (2004b) and Vos et al. (2007)'s studies that younger owners are less risk averse so they are more willing to borrow.
 Similarly, the marital status and owner experience coefficients are not statistically significant.

-With regard to SMEs characteristic variables, firm size and sector are significant determinants of credit accessibility.
+With regard to SMEs characteristic variables, while age of firms and export participation are not significant determinants of credit accessibility, firm size and sector are.
 The firm size coefficient is positively related to the probability to borrow.
 Our estimation suggests that an additional employee added to the firm increases the probability of the firm to borrow a loan by 0.8%.
-This result is similar to other studies in developing countries such as China (Okura, 2008), Malawi (Mulaga, 2013), South Africa (Fatoki & Odeyemi, 2010), Kenya (Biggs, Raturi, & Srivastava, 2002), India (Allen, Chakrabarti, De, Qian, & Qian, 2012), Mozambique (Byiers et al., 2010), Tanzania (Kira & He, 2012), the UK and US (Vos et al., 2007), and Vietnam (Le, 2012; Malesky & Taussig, 2009; Nguyen & Ramachandran, 2006; Rand, 2007).
+This result is similar to other studies in developing countries such as China (Okura, 2008), Malawi (Mulaga, 2013), South Africa (Fatoki&Odeyemi, 2010), Kenya (Biggs, Raturi, & Srivastava, 2002), India (Allen, Chakrabarti, De, Qian, & Qian, 2012), Mozambique (Byiers et al., 2010), Tanzania (Kira & He, 2012), the UK and US (Vos et al., 2007), and Vietnam (Le, 2012; Malesky&Taussig, 2009; Nguyen & Ramachandran, 2006; Rand, 2007).
 In terms of sector, firms in the service sector have lower probability to borrow by 9% as compared to industry and trade.
 This is common since manufacturing is provided more favorable and incentive treatments from the Vietnamese government toward an industrialized economy.
 The accounting book availability coefficient (used as proxy for creditworthiness) exhibited the expected sign but was not statistically significant.